dankearney/championship-droughts/article.md

 $N_{droughts} = N_{1 \hspace{.25em} drought} - (N_{2 \hspace{.25em} droughts} - (N_{3 \hspace{.25em} droughts} - N_{overlaps}))$

 This goes on until we hit bottom.
-There are exactly 30 ways we can have 29 teams all be losers (each team wins 86 times straight!).
-And there are 0 ways that all 30 teams can lose (someone has to win).
+There are exactly 30 ways we can have 29 teams with droughts (each team wins 86 times straight!).
+And there are 0 ways that all 30 teams can be in a drought (someone has to win).

 Now, what is $N_{i \hspace{.25em} droughts}$?
 It is the number of ways exactly $i$ have a drought.
 There are two parts to this.
 First, we need to pick our teams.
 There are ${30 \choose i}$ ways to combine 30 teams into $i$ groups, and once we've selected them, each combination can then have $(30-i)^{86}$ ways that all the other teams can win.
 As an example, if $i=2$, there ${30 \choose 2} * (28^{86})$ ways.
 We can write this out as a neat little summation.
 Note that the sign alternates due to the nested subtractions: